 The number of students in any class depends on the course and the time of year but will not usually be more than 16.

 Classes will take place either at our premises, or at alternative premises which will be of a similar standard to our own premises.

-In order for Stafford House to investigate a complaint, all invoices relating to the client (not just those relating to the student in question) must have been settled in full.
+For SH to investigate a complaint, all invoices relating to the student (not just those relating to the student in question) must have been settled in full.

 There is no obligation for a host family to spend a specific amount of time with the student.